tesaguri/oauth1-request-rs/oauth-credentials/README.md

-Note that if your crate uses the `serde` feature (even if optionally!), it cannot be compiled directly with Rust 1.7.x and older due to [rust-lang/cargo#3763], but it can somehow be compiled as a non-root node of a dependency tree.
+Note that if your crate uses the `serde` feature (even if optionally!), it cannot be compiled directly with Rust 1.7.x and older due to [rust-lang/cargo#3763], but it can somehow be compiled as a dependency of another crate if the feature is disabled.

 [rust-lang/cargo#3763]: https://github.com/rust-lang/cargo/issues/3763